Realizability of tropical pluri-canonical divisors: Introduction

 \subsection{Acknowledgements.}

 We are grateful to our advisors M.~Möller and M.~Ulirsch for their support during the preparation of this article and for their detailed and helpful feedback on an earlier draft.
-We thank Q.~Gendron for helpful conversations on his joint work with G.~Tahar and in particular for sharing the content of the forthcoming \cite{GT_quadratic}.
+We thank Q.~Gendron for helpful conversations on his joint work with G.~Tahar and in particular for sharing the content of the back then forthcoming \cite{GT_quadratic}.
 We are also grateful to D. Maclagan for a discussion on the topic of this article during the 2021 edition of the conference ``Effective Methods in Algebraic Geometry'' which inspired Example~\ref{subsec:kK_Gamma_realizable}.
+Finally, we thank the anonymous referee for pointing out a flaw in the proof of Proposition~\ref{prop:maximal_cone} in an earlier version of this text.
 The authors acknowledge support by the LOEWE-Schwerpunkt ``Uniformisierte Strukturen in Arithmetik und Geometrie'', by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - project number 456557832 and the Collaborative Research Centre TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124.

-\section{Tropical \texorpdfstring{$k$}{k}-Hodge Bundle}
+\section{Tropical \texorpdfstring{$k$}{k}-Hodge bundle}

 Fix integers $g \geq 2$ and $k \geq 1$.
 In this section we will describe a tropical version $\tropHodge$ of $\bP \Omega^k \cM_g$ together with a tropicalization map

 The underlying set of the tropical $k$-Hodge bundle $\tropHodge$ parametrizes pairs $([\Gamma], D)$ of isomorphism classes of stable tropical curves $\Gamma$ of genus $g$ and effective divisors $D$ linearly equivalent to $kK_\Gamma$.
 In the special case of $k = 1$ we recover the description of the tropical Hodge bundle from \cite[Definition~4.1]{LU17}.
 In Section~\ref{subsec:tropical_k_Hodge_bundle} we prove Theorem \ref{intro:thm:trop_k_Hodge_bundle}.
 To this end we use the moduli space $\tropDiv_{g,d}^\trop$ of tropical curves with effective divisor of fixed degree $d = k(2g-2)$ which was constructed in \cite[Definition 2.1]{MUW17_published} and exhibit $\tropHodge$ as a locus in $\tropDiv_{g,d}^\trop$.
 The tropicalization map $\trop_{\Omega^k}$ is defined in Section~\ref{subsec:tropicalization} by restricting the more general tropicalization map from \cite[Section 3.1]{MUW17_published}.